Pete Vuckovich: Baseball career

-Vuckovich developed a reputation for bizarre, hyper-competitive behavior during his twelve-season career.
-He would fidget, twitch, pace, and convulse while on the mound.
-He was known to cross his eyes and stick his tongue out at batters.
-He would spit in his glove, scream at umpires while in the stretch, and sometimes step to the back of the mound and dry heave.

 Toronto Blue Jays and St. Louis Cardinals

-After minimal duty with Chicago from 1975–76, Vuckovich was selected by the Toronto Blue Jays in the 1976 MLB expansion draft.
-Even though the Blue Jays lost 107 games in 1977, and although mostly used in relief, Vuckovich managed a 7-7 record with eight saves.
-He recorded the first shutout in Toronto franchise history, a 2-0 victory over Jim Palmer and the Orioles.
-He also recorded the first save in Toronto franchise history on Opening Day on April 7, 1977 at Exhibition Stadium in Toronto, versus the Chicago White Sox.
+After minimal duty with Chicago from 1975 to 1976, Vuckovich was selected by the Toronto Blue Jays in the 1976 MLB expansion draft.
+Even though the Blue Jays lost 107 games in 1977, and although mostly used in relief, Vuckovich managed a 7–7 record with eight saves.
+He recorded the first shutout in Toronto franchise history, a 2–0 victory over Jim Palmer and the Orioles.
+He also recorded the first save in Toronto franchise history on Opening Day on April 7, 1977, at Exhibition Stadium in Toronto, versus the Chicago White Sox.

 Involved in a multi-player trade to the St. Louis Cardinals, Vuckovich's career went to the next level.
 In 1978, he started more often, winning 39 games for the Cardinals during three years.
 He finished third in the National League in ERA with a 2.55 mark in 1978, and ranked fourth in shutouts (3) in 1980.